CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###Operation

 Operation is the wrapper of an action.
-Operation can call predefined operation or inline operation.

 Property    |Required    |Default	        |Description
 ------------|-----------|-------------------|-----------